 Are supplements FDA approved?

-The FDA is responsible for taking action against any unsafe dietary supplement product (usually done only after it has entered the market).
+Otherwise, the FDA is primarily responsible for taking action against any unsafe dietary supplement product after it has entered the market.
 The FDA’s Center for Food Safety and Applied Nutrition (CFSAN) is responsible for the oversight of dietary supplements after they reach the market.
-Their mandate is to monitor the marketplace for products that may be considered unsafe, or products that make false or misleading claims.
+Their mandate is to monitor the marketplace for products that may be considered unsafe or make false or misleading claims.